openlab-at-city-tech/openlab/wp-content/plugins/query-monitor/readme.txt

 In addition, if you like the plugin then I'd love for you to [leave a review](https://wordpress.org/support/view/plugin-reviews/query-monitor).
 Tell all your friends about it too!
 ## Changelog ##

+### 3.20.4 (19 March 2026) ###

+* This is a security release which fixes a reflected XSS vulnerability in the Request panel.
+[Full details in the security advisory](https://github.com/johnbillion/query-monitor/security/advisories/GHSA-2xr4-chcf-vmvf).

+### 3.20.3 (17 March 2026) ###

+- Clicking QM in the the admin toolbar a second time will now close the panel
+- Improvements to accessibility of the toggle buttons
+- Failed HTTP API GET requests now show a clickable link

+### 3.20.2 (11 December 2025) ###

+- Prevents a PHP error being triggered under certain conditions and when no database queries are performed.

+### 3.20.1 (8 December 2025) ###

+* Confirms support for WordPress 6.9.
+* Removes calls to deprecated `jQuery.focus()` method.
+* Add line breaks to HTML output to keep your browser happy when viewing the page source.

 ### 3.20.0 (7 September 2025) ###